shlienlab/raccoon/docs/clustering.rst

 Depending on which method has been chosen, different parameters are set as tunable for the optimizer (e.g. :math:`$\epsilon$` for DBSCAN or minimum population for HDBSCAN).
-By means of :code:`cparmrange` one can set the range to be explored.
-By default this is set as :code:`guess` which allows the algorithm to find an ideal range based on the elbow method.
+With :code:`cparmrange` one can set the range to be explored.
+By default, this is set as :code:`guess` which allows the algorithm to find an ideal range based on the elbow method.

-If :code:`'DBSCAN'` is chosen as clusterer, its minimum value of cluster size can also be set with :code:`minclusize`.
+If :code:`'DBSCAN'` is chosen as clustering algorithm, its minimum value of cluster size can also be set with :code:`minclusize`.

 This step is also affected by the choice of :code:`metricC` as distances need to be measured in the embedded space.

-For those clustering algorithm that allow to discard points at noise, the :code:`outliers` flag allows the user to chose what to do with these points:
+For those clustering algorithms that allow discarding points as noise, the :code:`outliers` flag allows the user to chose what to do with these points:

 ==================  ================================================================
-:code:`'ignore`     points marked as noise will be left as such and discared at the
+:code:`'ignore`     points marked as noise will be left as such and discarded at the
                     next iteration.
 :code:`'reassign'`  attempts to force the assignment of a cluster membership to all
-                    the points marked as noise by means ofnearest neighbours.
+                    the points marked as noise by means of nearest neighbours.
 ==================  ================================================================

 Given that this step is in most cases considerably less expensive than the other two,